pedromanuelamaral/pedromanuelamaral/README.md

 # Pedro Manuel Amaral

 Enthusiast of technology, arts, finance, philosophy, liberal arts, and building things.
 Shaped by the Steve Jobs urge to put a ding in the universe.
 Philosophy undergraduate, currently in Portugal.
-Built a digital media mental health & literature project from scratch.
+Built a digital media mental health & literature project from scratch ([more](https://github.com/pedromanuelamaral/pedromanuelamaral/blob/main/READ-MORE.md)).

 ## Projects